Best Grammar Checker Extensions for Chrome (2026)

 Catch typos and grammar mistakes as you type.
 Grammarly, LanguageTool, and more compared by accuracy, privacy, and free-tier limits.

-Looking for the best best free grammar checkers chrome extensions extensions for Chrome?
-We have tested, scored, and ranked the top options so you can find the right tool without sifting through thousands of results in the Chrome Web Store.
+Looking for the best grammar checkers tools for Chrome?
+We tested, scored, and ranked the top options so you can pick the right one without sifting through thousands of results in the Chrome Web Store.

 Every extension on this list has been evaluated for safety, privacy, performance, and real-world usability.
 No affiliate links, no sponsored placements — just honest, data-backed recommendations.